torshinrg/learn_languages/README.md

 - `lib/` – main application code
 - `assets/` – bundled databases, models and icons

+## Environment Configuration

+Runtime secrets and API endpoints are provided through the root `.env` file.
+Add the following keys before running the app locally:

+- `APPWRITE_ENDPOINT` / `APPWRITE_PROJECT_ID` – existing Appwrite configuration.
+- `TRANSLATOR_BASE_URL` – base URL of the LibreTranslate-compatible server (`https://…`).
+- `TRANSLATOR_API_KEY` – optional bearer/API key for the translator (leave empty for public instances).

+The app logs a warning when the translator key is missing and disables translations entirely when the base URL is not set.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See [LICENSE](LICENSE) for details.